changeworld/azure-docs.pl-pl/articles/azure-monitor/platform/action-groups.md

 ---
-title: Tworzenie grup akcji i zarządzanie nimi w Azure Portal
+title: Create and manage action groups in the Azure portal
-description: Dowiedz się, jak tworzyć grupy akcji i zarządzać nimi w Azure Portal.
+description: Learn how to create and manage action groups in the Azure portal.
 author: dkamstra
 services: azure-monitor
 ms.service: azure-monitor